ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Go read itertools.
 Plug in values.
 Meh.
 I guess I should write the memoises version at some point.

 edit: There we go, back under a millisecond.
 3000x speedup for the memoised recursive impl. @functools.cache is a tiny cheat but I assume a handrolled dict gets similar results.
 Reversing the string cat was a fun one to think about.

+# Day 08 - Resonant Collinearity
+Good day.
+00:07:47/413, 00:12:45/420
+Runtime is already well under a millisecond.
+Just golf the code and be done with it.
+There's a linear equations solution in this but the current code performs approx 2000 checks so it's not getting faster than that.